 As I closed on the end of my dissertation, I was hired as a Professorial Lecturer by SAIS and then American University’s School of International Service (SIS), where I worked from 2013-2015.
 I taught the SIS introductory undergraduate courses on International Political Economy and Contemporary Europe as well as the graduate International Political Economy and International Economics courses.
 I periodically return to SAIS to teach their graduate survey course on Comparative Politics as well as Intermediate Microeconomics.

 After teaching at both SAIS and SIS, I made the move to the Netherlands to take on an Assistant Professor position at the University of Groningen, an international university town near the Dutch-German border close to the North Sea.
-This year (2016-17), I will be teaching the International Political Economy of Global Financial Integration to MA students as well as International Trade Theory and International Monetary Relations to undergraduates.
-I am also on the governing board of CLIO, the student group in the International Relations and International Organization (IRIO) department.
+This year (2019-20), I will be teaching the International Political Economy of Global Financial Integration to MA students as well as the International Political Economy of Monetary Relations to undergraduates.
+I am also now the overall coordinator of the BA program of 750 students – as well as a member of the governing board of CLIO, the student group in the International Relations and International Organization (IRIO) department.

 For non-students, a bit of my commitment to objective-based learning built on interactive lectures and a mix of classroom activities can be gleaned from my syllabi posted on this website (link above).
 For prospective students, I encourage you to give one of my classes a spin.
 It’s educational and can be a lot of fun — take it from some past students!